The Chef Automate Credentials page allows you to add, edit, and delete

 Sudo requires a credential name, a user name, and a password or sudo options, but not both.

-Credentials will be visible in the Manage Credentials view after clicking the Save Credential button.
+Credentials will be visible in the Node Credentials view after using the Save Credential button.
 If you are not redirected to the credentials list, then review the credential you are attempting to add.